Payam Akhavan: Career

-Iran human rights advocacy

 Payam Akhavan co-founded the Iran Human Rights Documentation Centre to establish a record of the Islamic Republic's human rights abuses and promote individual accountability for crimes.
-He served as steering committee member and prosecutor of the Iran People's Tribunal, a victim-based truth commission and informal court in exile, to expose the mass-executions of political prisoners in Iran during the 1980s.
-This includes Ayatollah Khomeini's fatwa for the mass-execution of some 5,000 people in the summer of 1988.
-Akhavan appeared in the documentary The Green Wave and has testified before the European Parliament, United States Commissions, and the Canadian Parliament, advocating non-violent democratic transitions, emphasis on human rights rather than the nuclear issue, targeted sanctions against human rights abusers, and firmly opposing war.
+He served as a steering committee member and prosecutor of the Iran People's Tribunal, a victim-based truth commission and informal court in exile, to expose the mass executions of political prisoners in Iran during the 1980s.
+This includes Ayatollah Khomeini's fatwa for the mass execution of some 5,000 people in the summer of 1988.
+Akhavan appeared in the documentary The Green Wave had testified before the European Parliament, United States Commissions, and the Canadian Parliament, advocating non-violent democratic transitions, emphasis on human rights rather than the nuclear issue, targeted sanctions against human rights abusers, and firmly opposing war.

-He has collaborated Shirin Ebadi on Iran human rights issues, including an opinion piece in the Washington Post.
+Akhavan has collaborated Shirin Ebadi on Iran human rights issues, including an opinion piece in the Washington Post.
 He was the academic supervisor of Nargess Tavassolian, Shirin Ebadi's daughter, during her graduate studies at McGill University.
 In August 2008, the Iranian Government press made the "accusation" that "Nargess Tavassolian converted to Baháʼísm in 2007 under the direction of Payam Akhavan and started her activities in the Association for Baháʼí Studies" amidst death threats against Ebadi for "serving the foreigners and the Baháʼís."

+In 2017, Akhavan was selected to deliver the Massey Lectures and wrote the book In Search of A Better World: A Human Rights Odyssey.
+A documentary by the same name centred around the book was subsequently released on CBC Gem.

+Since November 2021, Akhavan has chaired the Committee of Legal Experts for the Commission of Small Island States on Climate Change and International Law.
+This work is part of Akhavan's on-going effort to find legal channels to legitimize Ecocide as a crime under international law.